Microsoft may let you play games on Teams soon

 Tech giant Microsoft has started working on bringing casual games to its Microsoft Teams service.

-San Francisco: Tech giant Microsoft has started working on bringing casual games to its Microsoft Teams service.
+San Francisco, June 15 Tech giant Microsoft has started working on bringing casual games to its Microsoft Teams service.

 The software maker has started testing games like Solitaire, Connect 4, and Wordament inside Microsoft Teams, citing sources, The Verge reported on Tuesday.